Matavai Bay: Samuel Wallis

 The first European known to have visited Tahiti was Lieutenant Samuel Wallis, in Dolphin, who landed on 17 June 1767 in Matavai Bay.
 The first contacts with the native Tahitians were difficult, since on the 24 and the 26 June 1767, canoes tried to take the ship and beach it.
 In retaliation, the English sailors opened fire on the canoes and on the crowds on the hills.
 In reaction to this powerful counter-attack, the inhabitants of the bay laid down offerings for the English, showing their wish for peace or to submit.
 Following this episode, Samuel Wallis was able to establish cordial relations with the female chieftain Oberea (Purea) and remained on the island until 27 July 1767.

 Wallis named the bay Port Royal.

 Bougainville

-On 2 April 1768 Louis-Antoine de Bougainville, completing the first French circumnavigation in La Boudeuse and Étoile, landed in Matavai Bay.
+On 2 April 1768 Louis Antoine de Bougainville, completing the first French circumnavigation in Boudeuse and Étoile, landed in Matavai Bay.
 He stayed about ten days on the island, which he called “Nouvelle-Cythère“, or "New Cythera", because of the warm welcome he had received and the sweetness of the Tahitian customs.